Redbone Coonhound: History

-Description
+Description and appearance

 The Redbone Coonhound has a lean, muscular, well proportioned build.
 The body type is typical to the coonhounds subgroup, with long straight legs, a deep chest, and a head and tail that are held high and proud when hunting or showing.
+The breed is one of the most uniform coonhounds in terms of size and appearance.

 The Redbone Coonhound has brown eyes and a face that is often described as having a pleading expression.
 The dog's eyes may be dark brown to hazel, but a darker color is preferred.
 The coat is short and smooth against the body, but coarse enough to provide protection to the skin while hunting through dense underbrush.
-Their large paws have especially thick pads, with webbed toes, and dewclaws are common.
-The nose is often black and prominent, with black on the muzzle and around the eyes, called "masking", not uncommon.
+The coat color is always a rich red, though a small amount of white on the chest, between the legs, or on the feet is sometimes seen.
+The nose is often black and prominent, with black on the muzzle and around the eyes, called "masking," not uncommon.
 The ears are floppy and will most likely extend to nearly the end of the nose if stretched out.
-The coat color is always a rich red, though a small amount of white on the chest, between the legs, or on the feet is sometimes seen.
-The white chest and feet markings that occasionally appear on Redbone Coonhound puppies today is most likely a throwback to the mixing of Bloodhound and Foxhound bloodlines.
+Their large paws are described as cat-like, being compact and well-padded to adapt to different terrains.
+Dewclaws are common, but are considered a fault for breed standard.

+As coonhounds that rely on treeing prey, Redbones have a loud bay, or howl, and its voice is described as being "sweet."

-Dogs stand some 22–27 in at the shoulder, with bitches slightly shorter at 21–26 in.
+Males stand some 22–27 in at the shoulder, with females slightly shorter at 21–26 in.
 Weight should be proportional to the size and bone structure of the individual dogs, with a preference towards leaner working dogs rather than heavier dogs.
 Generally, weights range from 45 to 70 lb.

-Like most hounds, the Redbone is an affectionate, gentle dog that strives to please its owner when not hunting.